Observation of the BKT Transition in a 2D Bose Gas via Matter-Wave Interferometry

 The BKT transition is driven by thermal vortex unbinding, which suppresses the quasi-long-range order above the critical temperature.
-This underlying mechanism is detected via matter-wave interferometry, where thermally activated free vortices are observed as sharp dislocations in the interference patterns \cite{Hadzibabic2006}.
+This underlying mechanism is detected via matter-wave interferometry, where vortices are observed as sharp dislocations in the interference patterns \cite{Hadzibabic2006}.
 This enables us to determine the local vortex density using our selective imaging method \cite{Barker2020,supp}.
 In Fig. \ref{fig:vortex} (a), we show examples of matter-wave interference patterns obtained from two independent measurements at $T/T_0=0.52$ and $0.55$.
 The sharp phase dislocations are indicated by red vertical lines, which we count as vortices.
 We obtain local vortex density $n_v(x)$ by averaging the vortex number over many images at the location $x$ \cite{supp}.
-In \refform{fig:vortex} (b), we show the probability to detect a vortex $P_v$, averaged over the TF region (see Supplemental Material for details); $P_v$ is small at low temperatures and onset of sharp increase was observed at $T/T_0 \sim 0.55$.
+In \refform{fig:vortex} (b), we show the probability to detect a vortex $P_v$, averaged over the TF region; there is a sharp increase in $P_v$ at a certain temperature.
+We determine this vortex proliferation temperature, $T_v/T_0=$0.52(1), from the discontinuity of the slope in a piecewise linear fit.